Farmers ATG - Chapter Three - Basis on Farm Assets

 - Use straight-line method over the regular MACRS recovery period.

-- Use straight-line method over the regular Asset Depreciation System (ADS) midpoint (also know as class life or ADS class life).
+- Use straight-line method over the regular Asset Depreciation System (ADS) midpoint (also known as class life or ADS class life).
 This method is usually referred to as alternative MACRS.

 - Use 150% declining balance method over the longer ADR midpoint life.
 This method is available for property other than real property, and is usually referred to as 150% MACRS.